em-nam-cs/toggle-theme/README.md

 # toggle-theme

-Create a web page that has ability to toggle between light and dark mode
+Create a web page that has ability to toggle between light and dark mode with a smooth transition
+    - Switches the text on the button
+    - Rotates the icons in clockwise circle
+    - Changes CSS styling to add or remove the dark mode styles
+    - Stores theme in local storage so refreshing keeps saved theme

 Future Features:
 - [ ] Inject SVG files using JS so only need to update svg file in